sanfrancesco/prerendercloud-lambda-edge/README.md

 2. invalidate CloudFront
 3. you're done (no need to deploy the Lambda@Edge function after this initial setup)

-caveat: note that prerender.cloud has a 5-minute server cache that you can disable, see `disableServerCache` in [handler.js](/handler.js)
+caveat: note that headless-render-api.com has a 5-minute server cache that you can disable, see `disableServerCache` in [handler.js](/handler.js)

 #### 10. You're done!